ayansid2323/Movie-Recommendation-Model/README.md

     ```
 2. Enter a movie title when prompted:
     ```
-    Enter a movie title (or 'exit' to quit): Avatar
+    Enter a movie title (or 'exit' to quit): The Dark Knight
     ```
 3. Get the top 3 movie recommendations:
     ```
-    Top 3 movies similar to 'Avatar':
+    Top 3 movies similar to 'The Dark Knight':
-    1. Pirates of the Caribbean: At World's End
+    1. The Dark Knight Rises
-    2. Spectre
+    2. Batman Returns
-    3. The Dark Knight Rises
+    3. Batman: The Dark Knight Returns, Part 2
     ```

 ## Data